 To start, pinch the jigger between your index and middle finger (some prefer the middle and ring), palm facing down.

 Hold the jigger next to the rim of the glass you’re pouring into and fill it with your liquid of choice.
-The hardest part of using a jigger is not overpouring, so make sure you pour gently to avoid spilling or sloshing.
+The hardest part of using a jigger is not overpouring, so pour gently to avoid spilling or sloshing.
+Ideally, yours has internal markings that make filling accurately easier.

-Of course, it’ll take some practice to attain mastery with the jigger, but once you get the hang of it, you’ll be pouring like a pro.
-After each use, remember to wash the jigger thoroughly—you don’t want to unintentionally mix flavours!
+Of course, it’ll take some practice to attain mastery with the jigger, but once you get the hang of it, you’ll pour like a pro.
+After each use, remember to wash the jigger thoroughly—you don’t want to mix flavours unintentionally!
+You can usually find dishwasher safe tools if you’re in a rush.

 Which Jigger Is Right for You?